 A+ World Academy is one of the most unique international boarding schools in the world.
-We give 62 11th and 12th grade students as well as gap year students the opportunity to take Advanced Placement courses in a school at sea that travels the globe to more than 20 port cities on the oldest fully-rigged sailing ship in the world.
+We give 62 11th (VG2) and 12th grade (VG3) students as well as gap year students the opportunity to take Secondary and Advanced Placement courses in a school at sea that travels the globe to 20 port cities on the oldest fully-rigged sailing ship in the world.
 We offer a challenging, rigorous, one of a kind program that develops students into global citizens and leaders with grit, resilience, and perseverance.
 Students can either attend for one year or can graduate with A+ World Academy in two years with the AP Capstone Diploma.
 This requires writing a 5,000 word research paper and scoring a 3 or higher on the AP exams chosen by the student.
 The first year is spent on the ship and the second year is land-based.
 The land-based second year travels to six countries around the world with place-based experiential learning to a deeper level than the ship's Field Experiences.

 A+ World Academy students are pushed to their limits in every aspect from intellectual, social, physical, and cultural while learning to be proactive problem solvers with practical experience and a global perspective.
 While creating strong academic achievement in our students, we engage them in an extensive experiential education program of rigorous maritime endeavor, close-knit communal living, study in foreign lands, and personal mentoring that cultivates their self-knowledge, resilience, problem-solving, and leadership abilities far beyond that of a more traditional school setting.